VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 When talking about Linear FM, I mentioned that simple ratios are best.
 This isn't entirely true, but they will produce the least complicated harmonics, and while complicated harmonics are *awesome* it's also really easy to make something that sounds awful.

-Becasue FM synthesis is a pretty complicated topic to wrap your head around, I recomend giving these three videos a watch:
+Becasue FM synthesis is a pretty complicated topic to wrap your head around, I recommend giving these three videos a watch:

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/L1QZuEuMD_E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>